 Each one of these tubes contains glorious, earthly pigment in an inert and not yet fully manifested state.
 A simple squeeze sets an explosive burst of energy in motion, forever changing was and is.
 Forever engaged in and part of a chain of consciousness elevating events that ripple ad infinitum.
 And this is all before the mind blowing alchemy of water and pigment dance together in a reunion of unity.

-–M. Ellowitz
+–Michael Ellowitz

 I believe if the manifestation of the work evokes something, then I've successfully fulfilled the channeling of the Muse.
-It then becomes about the observers experience and not the art....as it should be.
+It then becomes about the observer's experience and not the art....as it should be.

 Member American Watercolor Society (AWS)